jedisct1/libsodium.js/README.md

 ## Usage:

-* Once you've compiled libsodium, import the contents of the `out` folder to your application.
+* Once you've compiled libsodium, import the contents of the `dist` folder to your application.
 * To find out what are the available methods and how to use them, please have a look at the `API.md`, written at the end of the compilation process